NoFussComputing/ansible_collection_netbox/docs/projects/ansible/collection/netbox/role/glpi/index.md

 ```

-This play sets up both GLPI and Netbox for the sync process.
+This play sets up both NetBox for the sync process.
 Within NetBox custom fields are created, being `itil_id` and `itil_item_type` (GLPI Item Type).
 These fields will be used to keep track of what GLPI item it is and the item type within GLPI respectively.

 Field `itil_id` is used by the system to keep track of the GLPI item ID within netbox.
 Field `itil_item_type` is used for the end user to set the device GLPI type.
 This is used to add the item to the correct location within GLPI.

+!!! tip
+    If you already have your device in GLPI, you can manually set the NetBox items `itil_id` to that of the existing GLPI ID.

 A custom link is also created within NetBox as part of the setup.
 This custom link has a bit of wizardry in that it builds the GLPI link for the device.
 This only occurs however, when the item has been added to GLPI and there exists a GLPI ID in field `itil_id`